 We will read more about both ends of SATA power cables later in this article.

 As we already know, both ends of a SATA data cable are the same, and we can use any end to plug in any port.
 Check the image of both ends of a SATA data cable-

 You can notice in the image of a SATA data cable that both ends look the same, and they have 7-pin connectors on both ends.
-You can connect any of these ends to the motherboard SATA port and can also connect another end to the drive’s 7-pin slot.
+This is because you can connect any of these ends to the motherboard SATA port and another end to the drive’s 7-pin slot.

 These cables mostly come with your motherboard, but in some cases, you have to buy these cables.
 Read this article when you have to buy SATA cables separately!

 Both Ends Of SATA Power Cables